 This was the highest fine this year.
 There were three successful prosecutions of sex shops in Northern Ireland this year.

-material to the solicitors.
+case material to the solicitors.
 If you want to become involved, this is your chance, and no matter how much you have suffered, you must stand up now if you want your name and justice restored.
-You cannot expect the volunteers to come looking for you when the
+You cannot expect the volunteers to come looking for you

 In an historic unanimous judgment handed down by the European Court of Human Rights (ECHR), the whole basis of the searches carried out under the auspices of Operation Ore in the UK has been rendered illegal.